 Poor hygiene might not sound very dangerous.
 But consider this, if you have a cut on your arm and don’t keep it clean, you run the risk of a severe infection.
 Infections that go untreated may lead to the loss of a limb.
 So yes, losing your body parts is among the dangers too.

 Often, women don’t always know when they first become pregnant.
 Thus, drug use can cause permanent damage to a baby.
-They may develop anything from learning disabilities to a significant heart defect.
+They may develop anything from learning disabilities to significant heart defects.

 Sometimes mental illness leads to drug abuse.
 And sometimes vice versa.